mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 not as common a practice as it should be in our experience).
-Also, if multiple engineers each develop in their own, isolated feature branches for extended periods of time, they all make changes in isolation and there’s a risk that the changes might be incompatible, although they can be completely consistent within each branch.
+Also, if multiple engineers each develop in their own, isolated feature branches for extended periods of time, they all make changes in isolation and there’s a risk that the changes might be incompatible, even if they are completely consistent within each branch.

 More importantly though, teams following legacy release processes, deal with